pulsar-edit/documentation/docs/developing-for-pulsar/writing-specs.md

 ## Running specs

-Most of the time you'll want to run specs by triggering the `window:run-package-specs` command.
+Most of the time you’ll want to run specs by triggering the `window:run-package-specs` command.
 This command is not only to run package specs, it can also be used to run Pulsar core specs when working on Pulsar itself.
-This will run all the specs in the current project's `spec` directory.
+This will run all the specs in the current project’s `spec` directory.

 To run a limited subset of specs, use the `fdescribe` or `fit` methods.
 You can use those to “focus” a single spec or several specs.
 Modified from the example above, focusing an individual spec looks like this: